stupidusername/ReptiloidCharts/README.md

 - `/api/get-reactions/<from_date>/<to_date>`

-  Get a list of the loaded entities with its reactions by day.
+  Get a list of the loaded entities with their reactions by day.
   Keep in mind that the reactions from a given date corresponds to the summatory of the reactions of the tweets that were created that day.

   - Params: